 Leslie Colon is the Vice Chair of the board.
 She is a 25 plus year veteran of the NYC EMS and CPR instructor.
 Lelie has been a long time activist working on housing and political issues.
 She was responsible for increasing benefits for more than 10,000 Mitchell-Llama families.
 Through her work with communities all over NYC she has educated hundreds on how to save a life at the basic level and at a community level, engaging people to get involved in their communities.
 Leslie is a worldly and an outdoor type of person who loves to travel and experience new things.
 Leslie loves working with people and is passionate about hitting community goals.

-Sarah Vilar is a member of the Board of Directors.
+Sarah Vilar is Secretary of the Board of Directors.
 As a retiree, she has lent her expertise as a former 40 year career hospital administrator to be a staunch advocate for senior citizens, quality housing and health care.
 She has served as past board treasurer for her 20,000 plus residents coop for several years.
 Sarah has been a leader in her community helping to create a positive environment for local residents.

 Dawn Rannie White is a member of the Board of Directors.
 She is a life time member of Brighton Heights Reformed Church and currently an Elder on the Consistory, Co-Superintendent of the Sunday School and member of the Women’s Fellowship.
 Dawn is currently employed at Catholic Charities Diocese of Metuchen as an Assistant Program Director for Child Care Services.
 She possesses a Master’s of Science degree from Columbia University School of Social Work and a Bachelor of Business Administration degree from Baruch College.
 An administrator, social worker, educator and trainer Dawn has extensive experience facilitating trainings in the areas of conflict resolution, youth development, parent education, behavior management, and communication.